-Figures 30 and 31 also clearly reveal the effects of flow direction (yaw angle).
+Figures 30-32 also clearly reveal the effects of flow direction (yaw angle).
 For the selected runs, 180-deg yaw yielded higher figure of merit and airspeed, but similar climb efficiency, than 0-deg yaw.
 The trends are very consistent, except for climb efficiency at 180-deg yaw, which had more scatter.
-Closing Vane Sets 6/7 had little effect at 180-deg yaw (but see the earlier discussion for loads data).
+Closing Vane Sets 6/7 (Run 62 = closed, Run 63 = open) had little effect at 180-deg yaw (but see the earlier discussion for loads data).